 How is the weather in Peru?

-Why can it be interesting to visit Cusco region in December?
+Why can it be interesting to visit the Cusco region in December?

 December in Cusco City is a very special time of year.
 Being a mainly Catholic country, Christmas in Cusco is a delight to see.
 There are many activities planned for the month and parades in the streets always feature a religious theme.
 Most of the saints are taken from the temples and churches and carried through the streets on the shoulders of the local men.
 The local people throw flower petals at the parade and there are many good photo opportunities.